raspberrypilearning/quiz-time/en/step_4.md

 --- task ---

 Change:
-+ the text content of each `<label>`, so you have one correct and two incorrect answers.
++ The text content of each `<label>`, so you have one correct and two incorrect answers
-+ the `for` attribute of each label to relate to q2, rather than q1.
++ The `for` attribute of each label to relate to q2, rather than q1

 --- /task ---